bottkars/bottkars.github.io/_posts/2022-07-23-Customizing_PPDM_K8S_Inventory_sources.md

 	<figcaption>Warning, Contains JSON and YAML !!!</figcaption>
 </figure>
 ## why that ?
-The PowerProtect DataManager Inventory Source uses Standardized Configurations and Configmaps for the PPDM Deployed Pods, e.gh. cProxy, PowerProtect Controller, as well as Velero.
+The PowerProtect DataManager Inventory Source uses Standardized Configurations and Configmaps for the Pods deployed by PPDM, e.gh. cProxy, PowerProtect Controller, as well as Velero.

 In this Post, i will use an example to deploy the cProxies to dedicated nodes using [Node Affinity](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).
 This makes Perfect sense if you want to separate Backup from Production Nodes.